Radiology-Morrison-lab-UCSF/reid-diffusion-basics/README.md

 #### Required Inputs

 This requires dicoms for reverse-phase encoded diffusion data.
 There should be one AP acquisition and one separate PA acquisition.
 These images must match in all regards, except the number of b0s, the number of directions acquired, and which directions were acquired.
+In principle, the pipeline has a means of processing non-reverse phase encoded data if you have a distortion-free (i.e. scanner-corrected) b0 image but this is not "officially supported" - it is up to you to hunt through the code to get this to work.

 Suboptimal results or a pipeline error may occur if either acquisition has fewer than 20 directions, or poorly distributed directions.
 There is no known workaround with these scripts in such a scenario.

 Images should have a b value between 2000 and 3000.

+The pipeline assumes that partial fourier has not been employed (i.e. it conducts gibbs-artefact removal without checking for appropriateness).

 Data should be structured as follows: